 In the COVID-19 pandemic, the senior care home industry endured untold harm to its popular perception.
 While infections and deaths happened everywhere, though, many retirement homes on Comfort Life kept safety, health and security of seniors as their highest priority.
 Here, we remind you of the advantages offered under any circumstances.

-Social isolation measures instituted around the world have negatively impacted all of us.
-Life is not much different for people living in independent or assisted living than for anyone else.
-In many respects, the lives of seniors in retirement communities remain better than alternatives like living in an outdated family home, or in apartment buildings or condos, where they are surrounded by people with whom they share little in common.
-Below this look at senior living's prevailing benefits, we also want to remind people of the many noteworthy differences between retirement homes and long-term care.
+Social isolation measures instituted around the world negatively impacted all of us.
+Life wasn't much different for people living in independent or assisted living than for anyone else.
+In many respects, the lives of seniors in retirement communities remained better than alternatives like living in an outdated family home, or in apartment buildings or condos, where they're surrounded by people with whom they share little in common.
+And where they were even more susceptible to infection.
+Below, we look at both the benefits of senior living, and remind people of significant differences between retirement homes and long-term care.